nablarch/nablarch-document/en/application_framework/application_framework/blank_project/beforeFirstStep.rst

 All projects
   * Maven 3.6.3 or higher

-Web, RESTful web service, JSR352-compliant batch, Nablarch batch
+Web, RESTful web service, Jakarta Batch-compliant batch, Nablarch batch
   * JDK17 or higher

 Web for container, RESTful web service for container, Nablarch batch for container